tstromberg/actual-supplychain-attacks/README.md

 This repository contains comprehensive data about actual software supply-chain attacks throughout history.

 This repository only includes cases where an open-source project or commercial product distributed compromised software knowingly or accidentally.
+We do also include edge cases, such as when an open-source project has shut-down and an attacker later takes over their accounts.

-We do not include drive-by attacks that had no involvement with an open-source project or commercial product, such as:
+We do not include drive-by attacks that had no involvement with a project or its regular distribution channels, such as:

 - Random USB keys found on a sidewalk
 - Typosquatting attacks
-- Malware uploaded to random websites
+- Malware uploaded to random websites unrelated to the project
-- Social-engineering attacks that did not involve the project/product

 ## OSS Pwn Count